 \begin{example} We continue with the previous entropic risk example, but now take a standard Poisson process instead, i.e.\ $\lambda({\rm d}e) = \updelta_{\{1\}}({\rm d}e)$ as Dirac point measure at the fixed jump height $1$.
 Then $L^2(\lambda)$ is isomorphic to $\RR$, and $f(u)=g(u)=\exp(u)-u-1$ for $u\in \RR$.
 Obviously $g'$ and $g''$ are of exponential growth (in $u$) and cannot be bounded globally in $u\in \RR$ by an affine function or by constants; hence Assumption~5.1(iii) for \cite[Thm.5.4]{KPZ15} cannot be satisfied.
 Moreover, also Assumption~4.3(iii) for \cite[Thms.4.3, 5.4 and 6.3(ii)]{KPZ15}, noting their Lem.5.4, appears clearly violated since (taking $u'=0$) there exist no $\psi,c\in \RR$ such that $ |g(u)-\psi u| \le c |u|^2$ for all $u\in \RR$. \end{example}

 Note that, since the function $(u,\theta)\mapsto f^\theta(\cdot,u) :=-\theta\beta_\cdot+\int_Eg_\alpha\big(u(e)-\theta\psi_\cdot(e)\big)\lambda({\rm d}e)$ is convex, the generator constructed as $f=\inf_{\theta\in C}f^\theta(\cdot,u)$ (cf.\ \ref{eq:GenJBSDEUMP}) would be convex in $u$ if the constraint set $C$ were assumed to be convex; But for non-convex trading constraints $C$ the generator can be non-convex in general.
-Similar constructions of generators are typical in this application context see e.g.\ \cite[eqn.~(15)]{LaevenStadje14}.
-Some results on JBSDE in the literature are using convexity of the generator function.
-In contrast, convexity is not being required for the present paper.
-Next, we give a concrete example where $f$ in (\ref{eq:GenJBSDEUMP}) for the (primal) control problem is indeed non-convex in $u$.
-To this end, consider a simple trading constraint that is non-convex, taking $ C:=\{\theta^0,\ldots,\theta^m\}\subset \RR $ as a finite set including the zero $\theta^0:=0$.
+Similar constructions of generators are typical in this application context, see e.g.\ \cite[equation~(15)]{LaevenStadje14}.
+Some results on JBSDE in the literature use convexity of the generator function but that can be restrictive for applications.
+For results in the present paper, convexity is not being assumed.
+Next, we give a concrete application example where $f$ in (\ref{eq:GenJBSDEUMP}) for the (primal) control problem is indeed non-convex in $u$.
+The example shows, how non-convex constraints can lead to JBSDE generators which are non-convex in $u$.
+To this end, let us consider simple trading constraints that are non-convex by taking $ C:=\{\theta^0,\ldots,\theta^m\}\subset \RR $ as a finite set including the zero $\theta^0:=0$.
 Here $f$ of JBSDE (\ref{eq:JBSDEUMP}) becomes